 This section analyzes the semantics of comparative out-verbs.
-Despite the name chosen for the construction in this study, comparison and scalarity will be shown to only constitute one, albeit central, facet of meaning at play.
-I will follow standard treatments and consider property scales triples of information: i) a DIMENSION of measurement such as SPEED, TEMPERATURE, HEIGHT etc., ii) a set of DEGREES along said DIMENSION, and iii) an ORDERING RELATION among those DEGREES (see, among many others, Kennedy and McNally 2005; Kennedy 2007; Solt 2015).
+As will become obvious shortly, the name chosen for the construction in this study is a partial misnomer, and I will argue that comparison and scalarity only constitute one, albeit central facet of meaning at play.
+I will follow standard treatments and understand property scales as triples of information: i) a DIMENSION of measurement such as SPEED, TEMPER-ATURE, HEIGHT etc., ii) a set of DEGREES along said DIMENSION, and iii) an OR-DERING RELATION among those DEGREES (see, among many others, Kennedy and McNally 2005, Kennedy 2007, Solt 2015).

-Section 4.1 introduces pertinent data and general properties of the construction and largely draws on the in-depth descriptive analysis in Kotowski (2020).
-In section 4.2, individual attestations of out-tokens are decomposed in frames, while section 4.3 develops a lexeme formation rule.
+Section 4.1 introduces pertinent data and general properties of the construction and largely draws on the in-depth descriptive analysis in Kotowski (2021).
+In Sect.
+4.2, individual attestations of out-tokens are decomposed in frames, while Sect.
+4.3 develops a lexeme formation rule.